 ECON 298.
 Tutoring in Economics.
-Supervised tutorials at educational institutions including Sacramento State where and when appropriate arrangements can be made.
+Supervised tutorials at educational institutions including CSUS where and when appropriate arrangements can be made.
 Prior approval for tutoring must be obtained from the Economics Department.
 Emphasis is on the development of effectiveness in the teaching of economics.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 ECON 299.
 Special Problems.
 Individual projects or directed reading.
 Admission requires approval of the faculty sponsor and the Department Chair.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 ECON 500.
 Master's Thesis.
 Completion of a thesis approved for the Master's degree.
 Should be taken in final semester prior to the completion of all requirements for the degree.
 Prerequisite: Advanced to candidacy and chair permission of his/her thesis committee.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.